quicwg/base-drafts/draft-ietf-quic-tls.md

 packet in response to a key update.
 The next packet sent by the endpoint will use the updated keys.
 The next packet that contains an acknowledgement will cause the key update to be completed.
-If an endpoint detects a second update before it has sent any packets with updated keys or an acknowledgement for the packet that initiated the key update, it indicates that its peer has updated keys twice without awaiting confirmation.
+If an endpoint detects a second update before it has sent any packets with updated keys containing an acknowledgement for the packet that initiated the key update, it indicates that its peer has updated keys twice without awaiting confirmation.
 An endpoint MAY treat consecutive key updates as a connection error of type KEY_UPDATE_ERROR.

 An endpoint that receives an acknowledgement that is carried in a packet protected with old keys where any acknowledged packet was protected with newer